InnoDB indexes are

 supported operation and there is no guarantee that

-InnoDB will function normally with a page
+InnoDB functions normally with a page size

-size other than 16KB.
+other than 16KB.
 Problems compiling or running

 InnoDB may occur.
 In particular,